aarong/feedme-server-core/DEV.md

 Transport objects must implement the following interface and behavior in order to function correctly with the library.
-The server library interacts with transports through a wrapper that aims to detect invalid behavior and emits a `transportError` event if the transport does something unexpected.
+The server library interacts with transports through a wrapper that aims to detect invalid behavior and emits a server `transportError` event if the transport does something unexpected.

 ### Fundamentals

-Transport objects must be able to listen for client connections and, once a client has connected, exchange string messages across the connection.
+Transport objects must be able to listen for client connections and, once a client has connected, exchange `string` messages across the connection.
 Messages must be received by the other side in the order that they were sent.

 Transport objects must be traditional Javascript event emitters.
-Specifically, they must implement `transport.on(eventName, listenerFunction)` and emit events to subscribed listeners as described below.
+Specifically, they must implement `transport.on(eventName, eventListenerFunction)` and emit events to subscribed listeners as described below.

-Transport objects must assign a unique string identifier to each client connection.
+Transport objects must assign a unique `string` identifier to each client connection.

 ### Transport States